openstack-archive/tripleo-docs/deploy-guide/source/features/node_specific_hieradata.rst

 recommended and is the default if `-k` is not specified.

 Ironic will have one of the available disks on the system reserved as the root disk.
-The utility will always exlude the root disk from the list of devices genereated.
+The utility will always exclude the root disk from the list of devices generated.

 Use `./make_ceph_disk_list.py --help` to see other available options.